How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 • Show, Not Tell: Instead of telling the reader how a character feels, action beats show their emotions through their physical reactions.

-• Enhance Pacing: They break up dialogue, preventing it from becoming monotonous and adding rhythm to the conversation.
+• Enhance Pacing: They break up the dialogue, preventing it from becoming monotonous and adding rhythm to the conversation.

 • Build Atmosphere: They provide sensory details that help paint a vivid picture of the scene.